openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 topologies.

-We will use the global identifier to correctly modify the pod spec with the `requests.cpu` for the new `requests[management.workload.openshift.io/cores]` that are used by the workload partitioning feature.
+We will use the global identifier to correctly modify the pod spec with the `requests.cpu` for the new `requests[<workload-type>.workload.openshift.io/cores]` that are used by the workload partitioning feature.
+Where `workload-type` is driven from the Deployment pod spec annotation `spec.template.metadata.annotations[target.workload.openshift.io/<workload-type>]`

-However, for Single-Node we will continue to check the conventional way to be able to support the upgrade flow from 4.11 -> 4.12.
-After 4.12 release that logic should no longer be needed and will be removed.
+However, for Single-Node we will continue to check the conventional way to be able to support the upgrade flow from 4.12 -> 4.13.
+After 4.13 release that logic should no longer be needed and will be removed.

 ### Node Admission Plugin